Introduction To Reports

 Heatmap chart

-The darker or more saturated the color, the higher the value.
-Hover over a cell to display its value.
+Displays data using numerical values as colors.
+The darker and more saturated the color, the higher the value, and the lighter the color, the lower the value.
+Hover your cursor over a cell to display the numerical value.
+You can switch the layout by dragging and dropping dimensions.

 heat map